Confessions of an ignorant and frustrated teacher

 ACEs include physical, emotional and sexual abuse, physical and emotional neglect, a missing parent (due to separation, divorce, incarceration, death), witnessing household substance abuse, violence, or mental illness and more.

 Trauma-impacted children are not sick or “bad”, they are injured.
 Developmental trauma is an injury.
 It happens TO the child.
 In turn, when they become adults, many re-enact unaddressed trauma, injuring the next generation in a merciless cycle of pain and fear.
 When multiple injuries fester unaddressed, they set off a chain of events leading ultimately to early death, according to the CDC.

 Deep Impact: Developmental trauma changes the architecture of a developing child’s physical brain.

 Part 1: The changes to the physical structure of the brain impair cognition.
 The specific changes to brain architecture damage children’s memory systems, their ability to think, to organize multiple priorities (“executive function”), and hence to learn, particularly literacy skills

-Part 2: The changes to the child’s neurobiology predispose hypervigilance and suspicion, leading trauma-impacted children to misread social cues.
+Part 2: The changes to the child’s neurobiology predispose hypervigilance and mistrust, leading trauma-impacted children to misread social cues.
 Their fears and seemingly distorted perceptions generate surprisingly aggressive behaviors.
-Their ‘hair trigger’ defenses ( or a withdrawn, dissociation) are often set off by deep memories outside of explicit consciousness of the child.
+Their ‘hair trigger’ defenses (or a withdrawn “dissociation”) are often set off by deep memories outside of explicit consciousness of the child.

-Adults’ view, from the ‘outside’, of the seemingly illogical, or worse, oppositional behavior, is often one of shock, confusion, frustration and maybe anger.
+Adults’ views, from the ‘outside’, of the seemingly illogical, or worse, oppositional behavior, are often shock, confusion, frustration and maybe anger.

 If we act on our uninformed views, we risk re-triggering more of the child’s trauma, and even more aggression.
 I confess, as a less experienced classroom teacher, I often did exactly that.

 The child’s inner pain and fear are often intentionally camouflaged and nearly impossible to perceive from the outside.

 The trauma history, which connects the inside fear to the outside behavior, is often buried so deeply in the brain that even the injured child can be unconscious of the connection.

 ACE-impacted kids are more common than seasonal allergy sufferers